sean0x42/markdown-extract/README.md

 This section should be pulled out.
 ```

-You could then extract the second section with the following command:
+You can extract the second section with the following command:

 ```console
 $ markdown-extract "Extract me!" my-document.md